PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 creates the df1 DataFrame by concatenating the df and z DataFrames along the columns with the axis = 1 argument.
 We cover the details for Pandas concatenation and joins in Chapter 5, Advanced Data Management.

-Listing 4-62 Transform Based on By Group Statistic illustrates the same logic in SAS.
-PROC SUMMARY is called to create the intermediate variables used for calculating the z-scores.
-PROC SORT is called to sort the df dataset and the z_out dataset produced by PROC SUMMARY using the variable district as the sort keys.
+In the following example, Transform Based on By Group Statistic illustrates the same logic in SAS.  <span class="coding">PROC SUMMARY</span> is called to create the intermediate variables used for calculating the z-scores.  <span class="coding">PROC SORT</span> is called to sort the df dataset and the z_out dataset produced by <span class="coding">PROC SUMMARY</span> using the variable district as the sort keys.

 <div class="code-head"><span>code</span> Transform Based on By Group Statistic.sas</div>